KonnorRogers/personal-site/src/_posts/2023-07-05-what-is-declarative-shadow-dom.md

 </hello-world>
 ```

-That's right.
-All Declarative Shadow DOM does is add a special `<template>` attribute
+That's right, all Declarative Shadow DOM does is add a special attribute to the `<template>` element,
-handled natively by the browser that can render shadow roots without JavaScript.
+handled natively by the browser parsed, that can render shadow roots without JavaScript by
+using HTML markup.

 <%= render Alert.new(type: "primary") do %>
   Previously, the syntax was `<template shadowroot="open">` but the `shadowroot` attribute